ariq-ojan/subscription-analytics/README.md

-# 🟢 Subscription Analytics Tool
+# 🟢 Subscription Management & Analytics Tool

 ### About This Tool
 A Python-based CRUD program designed as a case study simulating the management and analytics for a mock subscription-based service.
 This program replicates how administrators can manage user records and derive analysis from subscriber data.